helloiamivan/helloiamivan.github.io/index.md

 - Live coverage of high frequency algorithmic trading in APAC exchanges
 - Apply risk management principles in the design and implementation of new quantitative trading strategies and the optimization of existing strategies
-- Develop risk monitoring tools to aid in strategy maintenance
+- Develop risk monitoring and performance visualization tools to aid in strategy maintenance

 </pre>